revaturelabs/biforce/biforce/redshift-olap/metabase-detailed-guide.md

 ### Settings Tab
 1. Setup:
     * Shows a to-do list of items that Metabase recommends that the admin configure
-    * Within this list are setting up email, adding databases, integrating Slack, inviting new users, hiding unused tables, organizing queries (called "questions" by Metabase), creating metrics (explained in later sections), and creating segments (explained in later sections)
+    * Within this list are setting up email, adding databases, integrating Slack, inviting new users, hiding unused tables, organizing queries (called "questions" by Metabase), creating metrics (explained in previous sections), and creating segments (explained in previous sections)
 2. General:
     * This section allows the admin to update the site name, the site URL, the email address for help requests, the site's time zone, and the site's language
     * The remaining items in this section are toggles that enable/disable tracking by Metabase, usage of "friendly" table/field names, nested queries, and x-ray features (covered in later sections)